JihuaPeng/Grouped3DHPE/README.md

 * [VideoPose3D](https://github.com/facebookresearch/VideoPose3D)
 * [Pose3D-RIE](https://github.com/paTRICK-swk/Pose3D-RIE)

 We thank the authors for releasing their codes.
-If you use our code, please consider citing their works as well.
+If you use our code, please consider citing our paper as well.